arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### lintfix:prettier

-Command is used to run `Prettier` on all files in your project and automatically fix any formatting inconsistencies. `Prettier` is a code formatter that helps to ensure that the code is formatted consistently and follows the established style guide.
-This command helps to reduce the time and effort required to manually fix formatting inconsistencies in your code, allowing you to focus on more important aspects of development.
+Command is used to run Prettier on all your project files, `checking` for code formatting inconsistencies while automatically `fixing` any fixable issues.
+This command runs the lintfix:prettier script defined in your `package.json` file, which typically configures Prettier to analyze and correct your entire project to adhere to the predefined formatting rules.
+By executing this command, you can streamline the process of maintaining a consistent and readable codebase, ensuring code quality and best practices across your project.

 ```bash
 npm run lintfix:prettier